BA’s parent company International Airlines Group first announced plans to roll out in-flight WiFi across its member airlines some four years ago.

 These are aircraft registrations G-XLEG and G-XLEH.

 Please see here for our guide to BA Airbus A380 flights in 2018 from London Heathrow to Boston, Chicago O’Hare, Johannesburg, Hong Kong, Los Angeles, Miami, San Francisco, Singapore and Vancouver.

-When these 16 aircraft are delivered from 2019, they will have WiFI already installed.
+When these 18 aircraft are delivered from July 2019, they will have WiFI already installed.
 There will be four Airbus A350-1000 in service by the end of 2019.